Dataset Method

 How to read the charts

-Start with deep metric coverage to see why transform discipline matters: the analysis moves through many workbooks, metrics, tokenizers, segments, and slice sizes.
+Start with deep metric coverage to see why transform discipline matters.
+The chart shows that RMR and TQT are not cosmetic versions of the text; they sit upstream of a large measurement surface involving workbooks, metric families, tokenizers, segments, and slice sizes.

 Public-safe limits